MoNakouzi/MoNakouzi/README.md

 - 🧠 I’m currently learning and expanding my knowledge on ReactJS and Swift
 - 🧐 I’m interested in Software Development, specifically web and app development
 - 🤝 I’m looking to collaborate on website and app development projects
-- 📫 How to reach me: Feel free to get in touch on mo.nakouzi@gmail.com
 - 💻 Most Proficient At: App development in Java
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I play the piano